 Common diagnoses that are treated with Vision Therapy:

 Designed for amblyopia, strabismus, and vergence disorders, Vivid Vision is a state of the art virtual reality training to improve these vision disorders.
 We utilize this equipment and program in our Vision Therapy sessions.
-For more information, check out this video from a optometrist in Florida utilizing this system.
+For more information, check out this video from an optometrist in Florida utilizing this system.

 Reading is the gateway to knowledge, insight, and joy.
-But for many students that gateway is never opened.
+But for many students, that gateway is never opened.
 They may show progress reading aloud, but when reading on their own they often struggle, fall behind, and lose interest in reading entirely.

 We utilize a Visagraph system to measure the child's eye movements and check their tracking ability.
 We are looking to see if their eyes track across the page efficiently and effectively for their grade level and reading ability.
 Reading Plus is one of the programs that we utilize alongside our other vision therapy programs to help improve the tracking ability and the reading ability in children.